Air-Conditioner1/Air-Conditioner1.github.io/index.md

 ## Alexa Castro's Portfolio

-I'm a computer science major at Cal State Fullerton and I plan on graduating in 2029
+I'm a computer science major at Cal State Fullerton and I plan on graduating in 2029.
+Here is the link to my Github profile: https://github.com/Air-Conditioner1

 ## My Favorite CPSC 120L Labs